 The photographer also has consumables - these are flash drives and batteries.
 All batteries have a certain number of charge cycles.
 With active use, the battery life is about 6 months.
 A flash drive has a resource of about one and a half years; it depends on the number of reads.
 A high-quality high-speed flash drive now costs about $ 40.
 For reportage photography, a professional photographer takes with him up to ten flash drives and at least three sets of batteries (just in case).

-The photographer very rarely gives the customer "raw" photographic material.
-Usually shooting is done in RAW format, which needs conversion.
+The photographer very rarely gives the customer a "raw" photographic material.
+Usually shooting is in RAW format, which needs to be converted.
 Conversion, in turn, requires a modern and powerful computer, which must be updated every 2-3 times.
-The size of the photo files is also important.
+The size of the photo files also matters.
 One RAW photo on a full-frame camera takes about 40 MB.
-Wedding photo sessions, as a rule, consist of no less than 600-700 frames.
+Wedding photo sessions, as a rule, consist of at least 600-700 frames.
 In some cases, there are more than 1.500 frames.
-With these numbers, you can calculate how many hard drives a photographer should have to store these archives.
-They must be stored for at least one year.
-There are times when a client loses a disc with photos.
-In such cases, you need to be able to help a person recover a photo from an event that, perhaps, he had once in his life.
-Also, a photographer's first necessity is a calibrated graphic monitor that displays colors correctly.
-These monitors are also not cheap.
+With these numbers, you can calculate how many hard drives a photographer should have in order to store these archives.
+They must be kept for at least one year.
+There are times when a client loses a disk with photos.
+In such cases, you need to be able to help a person recover a photo from an event that he may have had once in his life.
+Also a photographer's first necessity is a calibrated graphics monitor that displays colors correctly.
+These monitors are also expensive.
 Their service life is 4-5 years.

 Taking pictures is strenuous physical labor.
 After all, a set of professional wedding photography equipment usually weighs about six kilograms.
 It: full frame digital still camera, a telephoto lens with good aperture (70-200 f / 2,8), a standard fast lens (24-70 f / 2,8), a pair of fixed focal length lenses (85 / 1,2 and 35 / 1,4), multiple flashes, backup batteries, and several sets of flash batteries.
 Here you also need to add a spare camera (which is also needed at weddings) and in the end we will get more than 7 kg.
 With all this weight, a photographer needs to shoot a photo report for 6, 10 or even 15 hours.
 From high physical activity, professional photographers eventually develop problems with joints and spine.